Beyond Deterministic Translation for Unsupervised Domain Adaptation: Methods

 Given that the network provides low-entropy predictions on source images, adversarial entropy minimization promotes low-entropy predictions in the target domain.

-The entropy-based objective forces the target points to be classified confidently, and aims at reducing misclassifications by aligning the decision boundaries of $F$ with low-density areas of the target domain - reflecting a desired property under the cluster assumption \cite{cluster_assumpt}.
 Still, having a single network $F$ that successfully operates in both domains can be challenging due to the broader intra-class variability caused by the domain gap.

 Pixel-space alignment approaches try to mitigate this problem by establishing a relation between the distributions of the source and target domain images and using that to supervise a network that only operates with target-domain images.
+In its simplest form, adopted also in \cite{Bousmalis_17_pixel_adapt,Hoffman_18_cycada,wu2018dcan,Li_19_BDL,yang_20_PCEDA} this relation is a deterministic translation function $\transsym$ that maps source images to the target domain, resulting in the following objective: